dat-ecosystem-archive/design/README.md

 node-sass-magic-importer offers lots of other options in addition to these as well. do note that the magic importer is still under active development.

-### How to use dat (S)CSS in your project
+### How To Use Dat (S)CSS in Your Project

+By importing dat-design in your projects (s)css, you’ll get the following:

 #### Reset

-Dat-design imports a CSS reset ([https://necolas.github.io/normalize.css/](normalize)).
+Dat-design uses [https://necolas.github.io/normalize.css/](Normalize), which makes browsers render all elements more consistently.

 #### Variables

-Dat-design comes with [https://github.com/datproject/design/tree/master/scss/variables](variables) for colors and transitions that you should use in your project to ensure visual consistency between dat-related projects.
+The SCSS version of dat-design provides you with [https://github.com/datproject/design/tree/master/scss/variables](variables) for colors and transitions which you should use in your project to ensure visual consistency between dat-related projects.
+Refer to the [http://datproject.github.io/design/](styleguide) to understand how.

-#### CSS classes
+#### Utility classes

 Dat-design includes a toolkit of utility classes ([https://github.com/basscss/basscss](basscss)).
 Refer to the [http://www.basscss.com/](basscss documentation) on how to use them.

+#### Dat classes

 There’s also a set of custom classes for dat-specific components, like buttons or loaders.
 Those components are documented in the [http://datproject.github.io/design/](dat styleguide).

-## How to use Dat Icons
+## How To Use Dat Icons in Your Project

-The dat-design package comes with set of dat-specific icons.
+The dat-design package comes with a set of dat-specific icons.
 All available icons are documented in the [http://datproject.github.io/design/](styleguide).

 ### Inlining SVG